By keeping storytelling at the heart of user experience, designers can create more engaging digital experiences.

 Once upon a time, the lives of those who came before us were whispered in cave walls, narrated around bonfires or shared in writing and passed along in the form of stories.
 These stories were carried through the years shaping up the world we live in.

-Stories that have travelled far and wide.
+Stories that have traveled far and wide.
 Stories that have evolved.
 However their purpose; to communicate, explore, persuade, and inspire remains the same.

 In today’s world our communication has changed.
 Our information is spread across multiple mass-media channels and delivered through constantly-evolving technology.